 As the name implies, Badlands National Park is home to a geologic formation called badlands, which is a type of dry terrain with soft sedimentary rocks and clay-rich soils that have been extensively eroded by wind and water.

 However, there is also another reason the park is named Badlands.
 The Lakota, who lived in this area and used it as a hunting ground for 11,000 years, called it “Mako Sica” which translates to “bad lands.”
 And when the French fur trappers traveled through, they called it “les mauvaises terres a traveser,” which is the French equivalent of “bad lands to travel across,” since it is difficult to travel in all seasons.
 When it rains it becomes slick and sticky, the winters are cold, and the summers are hot.

-But ironically, in 1922, when it became a National Park, it was suggested to be named Wonderland National Park.
+But ironically, in 1922, when it was first proposed to be a National Park, it was suggested to be named Wonderland National Park.
 And it really is a wonder!
 With crazy geological features, the largest undisturbed mixed grass prairie in the United States, and one of the richest fossil beds in the world with prehistoric bones still being uncovered to this day!